filecoin-project/lotus/README.md

 $ watch lotus sync status
 ```

-You can view the latest block height along with other network metrics at the [lotus Devnet dashboard](https://lotus-metrics-test.kittyhawk.wtf/chain).
+then view latest block height along with other network metrics at the https://lotus-metrics.kittyhawk.wtf/chain.

 [It may take a few minutes for the chain to finish syncing.
 You will see `Height: 0` until the full chain is synced and validated.]